daronphang/coding_resources/flask/database.md

 - seondaryjoin: Specifies the secondary join condition for many-to-many relationships.

 ## Database Operations:
 Best way to work with models is in Python shell.
+To exit shell in command, key in 'Ctrl + Z + enter'.
 ### Creating Tables:
 ```
 (venv) $ flask shell